 Mexican cuisine is one of the most beloved cuisines around the world.
-As the Cinco de Mayo holiday is approaching, I wanted to discover what Mexicans would eat to celebrate their holiday.
+I wanted to discover what Mexicans would eat to celebrate their holiday as Cinco de Mayo was approaching.

 Cinco de Mayo